Pricing is based only on how much email you need to send each month.

 If a custom solution might be right for you, talk to a LuxSci Expert.

 As many as you like!
 LuxSci does not limit the number of legitimate subscribers or how you segment your lists.
-We base our plans on the number of recipients you send messages to each month.
+We base our plans only on the number of recipients you send messages to each month.

 A recipient is an email address a message is sent to.
 It's also the unit we use to measure your email sending.
 One message to one person is one recipient, two messages to the same 10 people comprise 20 recipients, 1000 messages to one person each equals 1000 recipients.